|Date of Birth||May 7, 1890|

 |Age at Death||68|

 William Henry Healey was the son of William and Mary Healey of Milwaukee, Wisconsin.
 William Sr., a blacksmith, was born in Ontario and his wife in Wisconsin.
-They had at least four children: Nettie, Maud, William Henry and Pearl.
-William was born on 7 May 1890 in the village of Norman, Ontario, which is now part of the city of Kenora.
-William’s older sisters were born in Canada but the family moved to Milwaukee around 1891 and Pearl was born in Wisconsin in 1895.
+They had at least four children: Juanita (Nettie), Maude, William Henry and Pearl.
+Nettie was born in Moose Jaw (Saskatchewan) in November 1885.
+By the time Maude was born in the spring of 1887 the family was living in the Keewatin area in northwestern Ontario.
+William was born on 7 May 1890 in the neighbouring village of Norman.
+Keewatin and Norman are now part of the city of Kenora.
+The family moved to Wisconsin when William was still a baby and the youngest daughter Pearl was born there in 1895.

 William was married in Madoc, Ontario on 18 March 1918.
 His occupation was soldier and his residence at the time was Toronto.
 His wife, Marie Lillian Howard, was born in Belleville, Ontario in 1897, the daughter of Thomas Alfred Howard, a farmer, and Florence McCaffrey.
 By the time of the 1921 census William and Marie had two children, William (age 3) and Gordon Henry (born in July 1920 in Toronto).
 William was living and working in Toronto and the two kids were staying with their grandparents, Thomas and Florence Howard, in Wolford Township, Ontario.
 Thomas and his wife also had eight children of their own at home, between the ages of 8 months and 18 years.